Upper East Side Museums and Galleries

 1048 Fifth Ave., Upper East Side

-Walking into this Upper East Side townhouse is a quick time-warp into the golden age of Vienna, before the first World War.
-The permanent collection, displayed almost as if it were in an elegant home, includes works by Gustav Klimt and Egon Schiele, and many design pieces from Josef Hoffman, Koloman Moser, and Werner Werkstatte.
-We never tire of visiting the galleries and then heading downstairs for a tea and Linzer Torte at the perfectly achieved turn-of-the-century-style Café Sabarsky, where you dine surrounded by Adolf Loos furniture.
+Walking into this Upper East Side townhouse is a quick time warp into the golden age of Vienna, before the First World War.
+The permanent collection, displayed almost as if it were in an elegant home, includes works by Gustav Klimt and Egon Schiele and many design pieces from Josef Hoffman, Koloman Moser, and Werner Werkstatte.
+We never tire of visiting the galleries and then heading downstairs for a tea and Linzer torte at the perfectly achieved turn-of-the-century-style Cafe Sabarsky, where you dine surrounded by Adolf Loos furniture.

 The Metropolitan Museum of Art